kaviraj121/react-native-app/README.md

-fork the repo
+1 fork the repo.

-clone the repo
+2 clone the repo.

-in terminal go to  the repo folder and type the command npm install now type the command npm start now scan the barcode with expo go app from your device
+ 3 in terminal go to  the repo folder and type the command npm install.

+4 now type the command npm start.

+5 now scan the barcode with expo go app from your device.